jessicashu7/Tipster/README.md

-# Project 1 - Tipster
+# CodePath Project 1 - Tipster

 Tipster is a tip calculator application for iOS.

 Submitted by: Jessica Shu

-Time spent: **X** hours spent in total
+Time spent: 7 hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [+] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented:
 * [ ] Settings page to change the default tip percentage.